mc51/Clipster-Server/README.md

 Easy, secure, open source.
 Supports Android, Linux, MacOS and Windows.

 You can run the server on your own machine.
-Here is the [Desktop-Client](https://github.com/mc51/Clipster-Desktop).
+Here is the [Clipster-Desktop Client](https://github.com/mc51/Clipster-Desktop).

 Clipster-Server is based on [cloud-clipboard](https://github.com/krsoninikhil/cloud-clipboard) and runs as a [Django](https://www.djangoproject.com/) App.
 To serve the app the light weight [Gunicorn](https://gunicorn.org/) WSGI HTTP server is used.